Question: What are Ackees?

 Spyros Peter Goudas Let us travel back in time to the 1970s.

 This story gives a taste of the very beginning of Mr. Goudas' journey towards understanding the multicultural society of Canada.

-Over the years, he have studied and created products, not only from the Caribbean, but from every part of the world.
+Over the years, he has studied and created products, not only from the Caribbean but from every part of the world.

 You may see his products in the ethnic aisles of grocery outlets which carry them.